Alexis-Marion/Sequential-trait-evolution-sharks/README.md

 `used script (corHMM.r; corHMM_Diet.r; SecSSE_Size.r; SecSSE_Reproduction.r; SecSSE_Habitat.r; SecSSE_Diet.r; Posterior_test_comparative_analysis.r)`

 <p align="justify"> Both trait-dependent evolution and diversification model require phylogeny.
 However, phylogenetic trees are hypotheses.
-We accounted for both phylogenetic and dating uncertainty by performing sensitivity analyses on the first 100 trees extracted from the posterior distribution of the BEAST analysis.
+We accounted for both phylogenetic and dating uncertainty by performing sensitivity analyses on 100 trees extracted from the posterior distribution of the BEAST analysis.
 We analyzed whether we could reliably recover the best-fitting model for each trait and analysis (corHMM, SecSSE) by performing a non-parametric alternative of the repeated measure ANOVA (Friedman test) comparing the AICc of each model and then performing pairwise comparisons of each model with a paired signed-rank Wilcoxon test using the R package “rstatix” (Kassambara, 2023) where we reported the T statistic and p-value.
 These tests are implemented in the script "Posterior_test_comparative_analysis.r", which will require a directory with all dataframe replicates (either corHMM or SecSSE) as input.</p>

 ### Reference

 Beaulieu, J. M. Donoghue, M. J. (2013).
 Fruit evolution and diversification in campanulid angiosperms: Campanulid fruit evolution.
 Evolution.
 67(11): 3132-3144.

+Beaulieu, J. M., & O’Meara, B. C. (2016).
+Detecting Hidden Diversification Shifts in Models of Trait-Dependent Speciation and Extinction.
+Systematic Biology, 65(4), 583-601.

+Boyko, J. D., & Beaulieu, J. M. (2021).
+Generalized hidden Markov models for phylogenetic comparative datasets.
+Methods in Ecology and Evolution, 12(3), 468-478.

+Etienne, R. S., Haegeman, B., Stadler, T., Aze, T., Pearson, P. N., Purvis, A., & Phillimore, A. B. (2012).
+Diversity-dependence brings molecular phylogenies closer to agreement with the fossil record.
+Proceedings of the Royal Society B: Biological Sciences, 279(1732), 1300-1309.

 Herrera-Alsina, L. van Els, P. Etienne, R. S. (2019).
 Detecting the dependence of diversification on multiple traits from phylogenetic trees and trait data.
 Systematic Biology.
 68(2): 317-328.

-Maddison, W.P., Midford, P.E. & Otto, S.P.
-(2007) Estimating a binary character's effect on speciation and extinction.
-Systematic Biology, 56, 701–710
+Fraley, C. Raftery, A. E. Murphy, T. B. & Scrucca, L. (2012). mclust Version 4 for R: normal mixture modelling for model-based clustering, classification, and density estimation.
+Technical Report No. 597.
+Seattle, WA: Department of Statistics, University of Washington.

+Maddison, W. P. (2006).
+Confounding asymmetries in evolutionary diversification and character change.
+Evolution, 60(8), 1743-1746.

 R Core Team (2022).
 R: A language and environment for statistical computing.
 R Foundation for Statistical Computing, Vienna, Austria.